NVIDIA/numba-cuda/docs/source/reference/envvars.rst

    Use ``pynvjitlink`` for minor version compatibility.
 Requires the ``pynvjitlink`` package to be installed.
 Provides minor version compatibility for driver versions greater than 12.0.

+.. envvar:: NUMBA_CUDA_RTC_ADDITIONAL_SEARCH_PATHS

+   A colon separated list of paths that Numba's NVRTC should search for when compiling external functions.